 The Fund invests in investment funds and, through these funds, is indirectly exposed to market risk.
-The market risk described below relates to the Fund's own investments in equities, as well as derivatives.
+The market risk described below relates to the Fund's own investments in bonds, and other fixed-income securities, as well as derivatives.

 Insights into these risks in the report can be obtained as follows: